The Benefits of American Sign Language for Language and Literacy

-American Sign Language (ASL) is a natural language, with its own grammar, syntax, and morphology.
-What we call American Sign Language has been around since the establishment of residential schools for deaf children in the early 1800’s.
-Before that, sign languages had developed in several New England towns and communities that had significant populations of deaf citizens; one such community was Martha’s Vineyard.
+American Sign Language (ASL) is a natural language with its own grammar, syntax, and morphology.
+What we call ASL has been around since the establishment of residential schools for deaf children in the early 1800s.
+Before that, sign languages had developed in several New England towns and communities that had significant deaf populations; one such community was Martha’s Vineyard.

 Is ASL like “English on the hands”?

-American Sign Language has its own unique word order, grammar, and other language features.
-There are communication systems that do use individual signs to “code English,” but these are not easily understood and do not function in the brain the same way that natural languages do.
+ASL has its own unique word order and grammar.
+There are communication systems that use individual signs to “code English,” but these are not easily understood and do not function in the brain the same way that natural languages do.
 For example, there are many signs for the one English word, “run.”
 Water runs, a sick child’s nose runs, a person runs down the block, and so on.
 Content-based signs in ASL make the meaning and context clear.
-A person who was manually coding English could not make the meaning clear without knowing the right sign and syntax to use.
+A person manually coding English could not make the meaning clear without knowing the right sign and syntax to use.
 ASL is not based on Spoken English.

-Natural sign languages exist all around the world, and these have developed from the deaf communities in each country.
-There is no one universal sign language.
+Natural sign languages exist throughout the world, each developing from the deaf community in a particular country.
+There is no universal sign language.

 How can I learn ASL?

-American Sign Language is the fourth most popular language in the United States, according to the Modern Language Association.
-High schools often offer ASL classes for their students.
-Parents can go to their local community centers, colleges, and other resource centers for ASL classes.
-Parents can also make arrangements to take classes at ASL-English programs or schools in their region.
+ASL is the fourth most popular language in the United States, according to the Modern Language Association.
+High schools usually offer ASL classes.
+Parents can go to local community centers, colleges, and other resource centers to take these classes.
 They can also take classes, for credit, at colleges like Gallaudet University in Washington, D.C.
-For those who have access to a high-speed internet connection, some colleges offer sign language classes online, and there are some free ASL dictionaries that can be found.
-And last, but not least, there are computer applications, or “apps,” that you and your child can use to learn ASL.
-VL2 has a series of ASL-English storybook apps for the iPad that can be found here.
-More ASL-related links can be found below.
+For those with access to a high-speed internet connection, some colleges offer ASL classes online.
+Finally, there are computer applications, or “apps,” that you and your child can use to learn ASL.
+For example, VL2 has a series of ASL-English storybook apps for the iPad that can be found here.
+You can find more ASL-related links below.

-Additionally, some states offer “Deaf mentor” or parent and family resource programs.
-See here for more.
+Additionally, some states offer “Deaf mentors” or parent and family resource programs.
+Click here for more information.

-No. In fact, it is the opposite!
-Studies have found that having a strong language foundation (such as is possible through ASL) correlates with stronger speech abilities for those children for whom speech is accessible through hearing aids or cochlear implants.
+No. In fact, it is the opposite.
+Studies show that having a strong language foundation (ASL) correlates with stronger speech abilities for those children for whom speech is accessible through hearing aids or cochlear implants.

 I want to learn ASL but I don’t think I can learn to sign very well.
-Will this hurt my child's language acquisition?
+Will this be detrimental to my child's language acquisition?

-Hearing parents of deaf children who sign with their children note that they very much appreciate always having at least one language that is accessible for all.
-Studies on language communities have found that even when a deaf child does not have a fluent language model, he or she picks up the language from socializing from fluent language users.
-The most important factor here for the family is to make sure that communication between child and parent is always reliable and clear.
+Hearing parents who sign with their deaf children note that they appreciate having at least one language that is accessible to everyone.
+Studies have found that even when deaf children do not have fluent language models, they still pick up the language from socializing from fluent language users.
+The most important factor for parents to remember is that communication between them and their children must be reliable and clear.

 I am not a native user of ASL; how important is it that my child get language role modeling through me?